drvinceknight/pfm/nbs/chapters/01-using-notebooks/main.md

 \\[Df\\]

-and Leibniz denoted the derivate with the now more commonly used notation:
+and Leibniz denoted the derivative with the now more commonly used notation:

 \\[\frac{df}{dx}\\]